-Theo Stubbs is the Digital Librarian at Leeds Arts University.
+Theo Stubbs is the Head of Academic Services at the University of Huddersfield.
 From 2016 – 2020 he held various roles at Imperial College London, and this included working for the UKRR project during its final stages as a project before being taken on by the British Library.
 This work was primarily reporting and some research into the viability of an extension of the principles into monographs.

 Pentti Vattulainen is a Finnish librarian who has long worked in the National Repository Library (NRL) of Finland, in fact 9435 days since 1992.
 Retired 2017.
 From the beginning of his work career in NRL Pentti has contributed to its development to be a leading international model of a functioning repository as a shared national storage facility and an interlibrary lending centre.

 Pentti has written dozens of article on resource sharing and collection management in Finnish, Nordic and International journals.
 He has written a study on Performance of Interlending in Nordic Academic Libraries, 2003.
 He was the chief editor of the fifth edition of Handbook on the International Exchange of Publications, De Gruyter, Saur 2005.
 He is co-editor of Repositories for Print: strategies for access, preservation and democracy, De Gruyter, Saur 2018.